 Or you can think of them as specific intervals such as:

 In this case, the legend for each symbol would be:

-This means that you think of the Lydian Dominant Scale with this pattern:
+This means that you think of Lydian dominant with this pattern:

-I prefer this way of thinking of the scale intervals as it allows you to visualize the upper colors of the scale, which create the upper chord extensions over any chord you are soloing over.
+I prefer this way of thinking as it allows you to visualize the upper colors of the scale over any chord you’re soloing over.

-Try both out and see which fits better for you and go forward in your studies with that interval system.
+Try both and see which fits better and go forward in your studies with that interval system.

-Either way, notice that the Lydian Dominant Scale has a #11 interval, which is the characteristic note of the scale and distinguishes it from its cousin the Mixolydian Scale, which is only one note different from this scale.
+Notice that Lydian dominant has a #11, which is the characteristic note of the scale and distinguishes it from Mixolydian.

-When soloing over a dominant family chord, highlighting the #11 note in the Lydian Dominant Scale can really help to bring out the Lydian Dominant sound over that chord change, which you will hear and see in the lick examples below.
+When soloing over dominant chords, highlighting the #11 brings out the Lydian dominant sound, which you’ll hear in the examples below.

 Lydian Dominant Scale Application